shijl0925/python-sonarqube-api/README.rst

 API example
 -----------

-The API example supported by the SonarQubeClient are:
-The example documentation for API is available on `API examples
+The example documentation for SonarQubeClient APIs is available on `API examples
 <https://python-sonarqube-api.readthedocs.io/en/1.1.5/examples.html>`_.